Owambe/Home/README.md

 The images used on this website are stored in a bucket on Google Cloud console.
 An nginx webserver was installed in a VM and a MySQL database was set up to receive messages from people.
+The VM was connected to the MySQL database.

-The idea is that when people do contact us, their messages will have be stored in the MySQL database at GCP for us to read.
+The idea is that when people do contact us, their messages will be stored in the MySQL database at GCP for us to read.